Michael Ing

 My second book, The Vulnerability of Integrity in Early Confucian Thought (New York: Oxford University Press, 2017), is about the necessity and value of vulnerability in human experience.
 In this book, I bring early Chinese texts into dialogue with questions about the ways in which meaningful things are vulnerable to powers beyond our control, and more specifically how relationships with meaningful others might compel tragic actions.

 My third book is a translation (co-translated with Naiyi Hsu) of the Da Dai Liji, a text edited in the first century BCE that purports to contain the teachings of Confucius, his disciples, and other important figures in early China on topics such as government, ritual performance, and creating a good society.
-The translation is complete and under contract with Oxford University Press in the Hsu-Tang Library of Classical Chinese Literature.
+The translation is complete and under review.

 I have two current research projects.
 The first looks at themes of grief and resilience in the work of Tao Yuanming (c.
 365 - 427), a Chinese poet and intellectual.
 Utilizing the study of grief and mourning to talk about the loss of life and other meaningful things, I look at ways in which Tao coped with disappointment and disaffection as he left his post as a government official to farm his homestead.
 Tao’s life is marked by dashed hopes, melancholy, and a resilient gaiety that inspires his poetry.
 In the end, I believe that the thought of Tao Yuanming allows for the exploration of what it means to be resilient in a world where one cannot fulfill one’s most righteous desires.